Binary-Kitchen/SolderingTutorial/README.md

 We've tried to collect and create tutorials with different difficulties and are offering SMD and DIP soldering kits.

-For an overview of all kits with manuals and interactive pcb views got to: https://binary-kitchen.github.io/SolderingTutorial
+For an overview of all kits with manuals and interactive pcb views go to: https://binary-kitchen.github.io/SolderingTutorial

 If you want to buy soldering Kits you can find some here: [shop.blinkyparts.com](https://shop.blinkyparts.com)